 Quick credit card shuffle questions

 If you balance-transfer to a card at a special cheap rate, but already hold debts on it with a higher interest rate, the provider biases your repayments towards the higher rate debts first.
 This is good, as it means the most expensive balance disappears first (it used to be the other way around).

-However, it means to get the absolute most out of the shuffle, there are a couple of extra steps to follow:
+However, it means to get the absolute most out of the shuffle, there's an extra step to follow:

-- Only focus repayments until the expensive debt's repaid – once you've done the shuffle, and you know the priority with which you should pay off each lump of debt, make sure you stop once all the expensive layer is gone.
+Only focus repayments until the expensive debt's repaid.
+Once you've done the shuffle, and you know the priority with which you should pay off each lump of debt, make sure you stop once all the expensive layer is gone.
 For example, if you had

 The credit card shuffle needs careful management but if you follow the steps above, you could cut the total amount you have to repay by thousands.

-Here's an example, showing the interest you'd pay doing a credit card shuffle vs not doing the shuffle.
-See below table for a full description:
+Here's an example, showing the interest you'd pay doing a credit card shuffle vs not doing the shuffle:

 14.9% on existing debt,

 0% for four months then 16.9% £3,000 £235 Card C £2,000